Profile mode#

 Profiling with ROCm Compute Profiler provides the following benefits:

-• Profiling output format: ROCm Compute Profile can adjust the output format of underlying rocprof tool which changes the output format of raw performance counter data in the workload folder created during profiling.
-Supported output formats are csv and rocpd.
-The default output format is csv.
+Profiling output format: ROCm Compute Profiler can control the output format of raw performance counter data produced by the underlying ROCprofiler-SDK backend.
+Supported output formats are

 Warning